OTAINFO/Downloads/predictor_models/README.md

-<b>Learn how to turn this model into a device-agnostic process-success predictor deployable on any CPU or MPU with TensorFlow Lite support</b> <br>
+<b>Learn how to turn this model into a device-agnostic process-success predictor deployable on any CPU or MCU with TensorFlow Lite support</b> <br>

 Step 1:
 ```